 What can specifically happen to the spine is disc compression and spinal curvature, according to the Spine Health website.
 If your child reports lower back pain, this could indicate spinal problems.
 Back problems in childhood can carry over to adulthood.

 It’s even worse if your child carries her backpack using only one strap, which is what typically happens, according to the San Diego study.
-By only using one strap, your child obstructs blood flow to his shoulder and arm, which can lead to shoulder fatigue and a loss of fine motor control.
+By just using one strap, your child obstructs blood flow to his shoulder and arm, which can lead to shoulder fatigue and a loss of fine motor control.

 What to Do

 A good rule of thumb is to keep the backpack weight to no more than 10 percent of your child’s body weight.
-Instruct your child about the importance of wearing the backpack properly, using both straps.
+Instruct your child about the importance of wearing the backpack correctly, using both straps.
 You might also want to speak to your child’s teacher about limiting the amount of books your child must take home.